KeyboardKit/KeyboardKit/README.md

 * 🩺 [State][State] - KeyboardKit lets you detect if a keyboard is enabled, has full access, etc.
 * 🎨 [Styling][Styling] - KeyboardKit provides pre-defined themes and lets you style your keyboards to great extent.
 * 🚏 [Text Routing][Text-Routing] - KeyboardKit can route text input from the main app to in-keyboard textfields.
-* 🌁 [Views][Views] - KeyboardKit defines a bunch of keyboard-related views and modifiers.